Guides/ILR Salary Requirement

 The salary requirement is one of the most critical - and most misunderstood - parts of the Indefinite Leave to Remain (ILR) application for Skilled Worker visa holders.
 Many applicants assume that if they met the salary threshold when their visa was first granted, they will automatically meet it at the ILR stage.
 This is not the case.

-Your salary is reassessed at the point you apply for ILR.
+Your salary is reassessed at the point you apply for indefinite leave to remain.
 The threshold may have changed since your visa was issued.
 The going rate for your SOC code may have been updated.
 And crucially, only certain types of pay count towards the requirement.
 Understanding these rules well before you apply is essential to avoiding a refusal.

-This guide covers everything Skilled Worker visa holders need to know about the salary requirement for ILR in 2026: the current thresholds, how going rates work, transitional protections for pre-2024 visa holders, what does and does not count as salary, part-time rules, Health & Care Worker exceptions, the new Earned Settlement points, and the evidence you need to provide.
+This guide covers everything Skilled Worker visa holders need to know about the salary requirement for indefinite leave to remain in 2026: the current thresholds, how going rates work, transitional protections for pre-2024 visa holders, what does and does not count as salary, part-time rules, Health & Care Worker exceptions, the new Earned Settlement points, and the evidence you need to provide.

 The rules are set out in the Immigration Rules Appendix Skilled Occupations and the GOV.UK Skilled Worker salary guidance.
 This guide distils the key points into plain language, but always check the latest official guidance or consult an immigration adviser for your specific situation.